-Dong Xu, Professor and Director of Information Technology: Paul K. and Dianne Shumaker Endowment in Bioinformatics
+Dong Xu, Professor, Paul K. and Dianne Shumaker Endowment in Bioinformatics

 Electrical Engineering and Computer Science